-I told him how I was feeling, and he listened.
+So I told Dad how I was feeling, and he listened.
 He didn't know about Frank's death, didn't know about the loss I was going through.
-But he gave me another perspective of looking at things... and that would mean the world to me.
+But he gave me another perspective of looking at things... and that perspective would end up meaning the world to me.

 Me, I was trying my best to help people.
 And that's not a bad thing to want to do.

 But he made me see that I was overdoing it - I was giving up my own happiness, sleep and even food only months after my second transplant, a critical stage of my health.